DSCxUQ/notes/1-CLI.md

 Hello and welcome to the first lecture of the Google Developer Student Club initiative at UQ.
 My name is Hamish Bultitude and today we'll be walking through an introduction to the UNIX command line together.
 This talk is intended for students that are in first and second year (before taking CSSE2310), but it can also act as refresher if you happen to be looking for one!

 Note that this walkthrough is strictly for the UNIX command line interface (or CLI for short) and whilst there is *some* shared functionality with [Windows systems](check), this lecture is primarily applicable to Linux, macOS, and Windows Subsystem for Linux (WSL) systems.
-Check online for info on how to install WSL if you are on Windows, or you may be able log in to UQ's student server - *MOSS* via SSH (moss.labs.eait.uq.edu.au).
+Check online for info on how to install WSL if you are on Windows, or you may be able log in to UQ's student server - `moss` via SSH (moss.labs.eait.uq.edu.au).

 Lets begin!